 The university may also elect to create a supplemental pool to achieve certain targeted salary compensation or retention needs.
 For example, in some years the university has worked to address issues such as salary compression and equity needs.
-For 2018-19 such changes may result from one or more of the following processes:
+For 2019-20 such changes may result from one or more of the following processes:

 - The university establishes a special pool of funds to address salary inequity and retention issues for specific faculty, such as national distinction.
-If implemented, the funding will only be used to make adjustments based on evaluations of specific circumstances surrounding individual faculty members.
-As such, these adjustments would not be available to all faculty members and may occur at any time during the year, subject to approval by the Board.
-Based on the uncertainty of the State Budget for 2018-19, the university currently envisions funding in the range of zero to 0.7 percent in support of the national distinction program. - The President may use a special pool of funds to adjust individual salary recommendations made by the vice presidents and deans when he determines that a different adjustment is warranted.
+The funding will only be used to make adjustments based on evaluations of specific circumstances surrounding individual faculty members.
+As such, these adjustments would not be available to all faculty members and may occur at any time during the year, subject to approval by the Board. - The President may use a special pool of funds to adjust individual salary recommendations made by the vice presidents and deans when he determines that a different adjustment is warranted.